yuanchaiyc/Ling471/syllabus.md

 May 20 | Working with linguistic corpora
 May 25 | Working with linguistic corpora
 May 27 | Working with linguistic corpora
-June 1 | Visualsation and Communication
+June 1 | Visualization and Communication
-June 3 | Visualsation and Communication
+June 3 | Visualization and Communication

 ## Academic Integrity